trmznt/plasmogen/plasmogen/docs/guides/fileformats.rst

 :TYPE: Type of the sample, either P (for population sample), R (for reference sample) or D (for dummy sample).
 The default is P (population).
 A sample will be included in the population analysis if the type is P, otherwise it will be discarded from the analysis set.

-:DAY: Sampling day.
+:DAY: Sampling day after the first blood collection date.
 Must be an integer.
 The default value is 0 (as in day-0).

 :RECURRENT: Indication of whether the sample is a recurrence or not; Y (yes) or N (no).

 :RELATED_SAMPLE: If multiple samples have been obtained from the same patient, the sample identifer(s) field SAMPLE of the related sample(s) must be provided.

-:SUBJECT_CODE: Subject code (only fill this if the subject has been saved to the data base previously)
+:SUBJECT_CODE: Subject code (only fill this if the subject has been saved to the data base previously).

-:INT1: Custom integer
+:INT1: Custom integer.

-:INT2: Custom integer
+:INT2: Custom integer.

-:STRING1: Custom string
+:STRING1: Custom string.

-:STRING2: Custom string
+:STRING2: Custom string.

-:REMARK: Any remark or comments
+:REMARK: Any remark or comments for this particular sample.

 FSA Info File Format
 --------------------